This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Steroid medicine will help open your air passages so you can breathe easier.

 - Arterial blood gases (ABGs) are done to test your blood for the amount of oxygen and carbon dioxide.
 The results can tell healthcare providers how well your lungs are working.

 - Blood tests may show damage to your organs from a lack of oxygen.

 - Pulmonary function tests (PFTs) will show how much oxygen your body is getting.
 You breathe into a mouthpiece connected to a machine.
 The machine measures how much air you breathe in and out over a certain amount of time.

-- A CT scan , or CAT scan, is a type of x-ray that uses a computer to take pictures of your lungs.
-The pictures may show tissue damage.
-You may be given a dye before the pictures are taken to help healthcare providers see your lungs better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- CT scan pictures of your lungs may show tissue damage.
+You may be given contrast liquid before the pictures are taken to help healthcare providers see your lungs better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 - An echocardiogram is a type of ultrasound used to check for high blood pressure in your lungs and heart.
 It may also show damage to your heart tissue.